Conversation 22 Sunday, May 25 2008

 Kobayashi : Nihon no edojidai desu.
 1,600 nen goro deshō ne.

 Kobayashi : During Japan Edo period.
-About 1,600 years ago.
+Around year 1,600.

 Tony : Mae ni, kabuki ni tsuite kaite aru hon o chotto yonde mita desu ga, yakusha wa otoko no hito dake da sō desu ne.